 All existing cultural practices must be checked against scripture and scriptural principles.

-For obvious cultural and moral problems it is very dangerous to simply tell people not to practice these things, for example, how husbands treat wives.
-Do a study instead on a relevant scriptural passage and let the Holy Spirit convict and correct.
-Otherwise you have just added a few more rules to their lives and the many deeply embedded cultural practices will remain hidden.
-Always encourage, never scold.
+For obvious moral problems that are embedded in the culture, it is very dangerous to simply tell people not to practice these things.
+For example, how husbands treat their wives is often not anywhere near the Biblical model in Ephesians 5:21-33 .
+Instead of lecturing people, try doing a Discovery Bible Study on a relevant scriptural passage and let the Holy Spirit convict and correct.
+Otherwise you have just added a few more human rules to their lives that contradict the many deeply embedded cultural practices they practice.

 Compare your existing church structure against this model.
 What needs to change?